-Budgeted cost: £8500
+Budgeted cost: £8000

-Activity Evidence that supports this approach Challenge number(s) addressed I:I and small group sessions with TA for focused children Children have the opportunity to work closely with an adult on focused targets to develop their thinking, taking their learning forwards and evaluating what works best for them.
+Activity Evidence that supports this approach Challenge number(s) addressed 1:1 and small group sessions with TA for focused children Children have the opportunity to work closely with an adult on focused targets to develop their thinking, taking their learning forwards and evaluating what works best for them.
 Evidenced by data from Sutton Trust tool kit.
-2 HLTA and TA 3 supporting classes for 1:1 and small group support x 2 afternoons per week and release teacher to work with individuals and small groups for closing gaps in learning Children will benefit from highly structured small group sessions with an HLTA and sometimes their class teacher, focusing on identified area for development in literacy and maths.
+1 2 HLTA and TA 3 supporting classes to release teacher for 1:1 and small group support x 2 afternoons per week Children will benefit from highly structured small group sessions with a teacher, focusing on identified area for development in literacy and maths.
 Sutton Trust tool kit.
-2 ICT resources, training, hardware ICT to support all areas of literacy and number development.
+1 2 ICT resources, training, hardware ICT to support all areas of literacy and number development.
 All children have access to ICT at school and during any school closure.
 Children make good progress with core skills.
-All children are able to access all computer based literacy and number activities to support and enhance learning 2
+1 2